bvibber/yuv-canvas/README.md

 # Updates

+1.2.3 - 2019-02-04
+* optimize software rendering path by a few percent

 1.2.2 - 2019-02-04
 * don't use WebGL when software rendering is in use (failIfMajorPerformanceCaveat)
 * fix use of preferLowPowerToHighPerformance for preferring integrated GPU